ovh/docs/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP/guide.en-gb.md

 ---
-title: 'IP address list for Web Hosting clusters'
+title: "IP address list for Web Hosting clusters"
-excerpt: 'Find out the appropriate IP addresses to use with your OVHcloud Web Hosting plan'
+excerpt: "Find out the appropriate IP addresses to use with your OVHcloud Web Hosting plan"
 updated: 2023-08-22
 ---